aryan114/AP-CSA-Calculator/README.md

 | Get started on the code for the New User JFrame | I was able to get the credentials to store in a hashmap [].
 After talking Mr. M, I need to focus more on a MVC approach since current strategy doesn't work.
 I will work on this more over the weekend and next week to get it working. |
 | Since I’m not yet completely familiar with JFrame, my goal is to feel very confident with the swing this week | I feel much better with JFrames/Swing, proof is Login Panels [].
 I understand these much better, including creating them and using them through different commands. |

 Self Scoring: My score for this week is a 19/20.
-I was able to achieve all my goals and I feel good about my work and learning.
+I was able to achieve all my goals and I feel good about my work and learning this week.

 Scrum Master score: